appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 ## Server-side searching

 Server-side searching is a technique of searching for specific records from the server using search terms, without relying on the client-side.
-When **Allow Searching** property is on, the table header includes a search bar to find matching records.
+To enable the search bar in the table header for server-side searching, you can turn on the **Allow Searching** property.

-You can use the `searchText` reference property to filter out records being displayed on the table.
-Whenever the text in the search bar is modified, the `onSearchTextChange` event of the table is triggered, allowing you to configure the table to query its datasource for the appropriate results.
+The `searchText` reference property can be used to filter records displayed in a table based on the user's search terms.
+When the user types into the search bar, the `onSearchTextChange` event of the table is triggered, which can be configured to query the table's datasource for the matching results.

 To use the server-side search with the Table widget, follow these steps: